raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 To update the bootloader for new features or bug fixes we recommend installing the rpi-eeprom Raspbian package.
 This installs a background service which runs at boot and checks if a critical update is available.
 If so, it schedules the update to be applied at the next reboot.

 ```
-sudo apt-get update
+sudo apt update
-sudo apt-get upgrade
+sudo apt upgrade
-sudo apt-get install rpi-eeprom
+sudo apt install rpi-eeprom
 ```

-If you wish to control when the updates are applied you can disable the service from running automatically and run 'rpi-eeprom-update' manually (requires sudo)
+If you wish to control when the updates are applied you can disable the systemd service from running automatically and run 'rpi-eeprom-update' manually (requires sudo)

 ```
+# Prevent the service from running, this can be run before the package is installed to prevent it ever running automatically.
+sudo systemctl mask rpi-eeprom-update

+# Enable it again
-sudo systemctl disable rpi-eeprom-update
+sudo systemctl unmask rpi-eeprom-update
 ```

 The *FREEZE_VERSION* configuration option the EEPROM configuration may be used to indicate that the EEPROM should not be updated on this board.